Best Ammonia Detector (for Leaks, Air Quality, Farms in 2023)

 - It is recommended to bump test when first purchased, with subsequent testing every week.
 If using in LIFE-THREATENING and / or DANGEROUS applications, bump test daily.

-- Ammonia bump test gas can be found here.
+- Ammonia test gas is also available.

 - Tip: Spray Windex on a cloth.
 Place it over the sensor of your ammonia gas detector.
 The ammonia from the cleaner will trigger a bump test response.
+Don't hold it for too long otherwise it may poison the sensor.

-What Is Ammonia Detector Gas Calibration?
+What Is Ammonia Detector Calibration?

 Ammonia gas detector calibration is the technical task of adjusting the detector to a more accurate gas reading.
 Over time, the sensors on the device will degrade or produce drifting readings.
 We suggest calibrating your ammonia detector every 6 to 12 months, the typical time period for gas detectors.